 - Blend on medium speed for 30 seconds, or until you have a mostly smooth batter.

-- Allow the batter to set up and thicken for 10-15 minutes.
+- Allow the batter to set up and thicken for 10 to 15 minutes.
 The chia seeds will perform this action.
+Give the batter a stir.

-- Heat a griddle or cast iron skillet with 1 T. preferred fat and fry up those pancakes, adding more fat as needed.
+- Heat a griddle or frying pan with 1 Tablespoon preferred fat and fry up the pancakes, adding more fat as needed.
 They will cook as traditional pancakes do.

 eatplaylovemore says